codeclock/dash/doc/init.md

 Copy suppod.init to /etc/init.d/suppod.
 Test by running `service suppod start`.

-Using this script, you can adjust the path and flags to the suppod program by setting the DASHD and FLAGS environment variables in the file /etc/sysconfig/suppod.
+Using this script, you can adjust the path and flags to the suppod program by setting the SUPPOD and FLAGS environment variables in the file /etc/sysconfig/suppod.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X

-Copy org.dash.suppod.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.dash.suppod.plist`.
+Copy org.suppo.suppod.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.suppo.suppod.plist`.

 This Launch Agent will cause suppod to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run suppod as the current user.
-You will need to modify org.dash.suppod.plist if you intend to use it as a Launch Daemon with a dedicated suppocore user.
+You will need to modify org.suppo.suppod.plist if you intend to use it as a Launch Daemon with a dedicated suppocore user.

 5. Auto-respawn